 A CV needs to be clear, concise, informative and most of all promote you.
-If you spend time creating a professional CV then you should receive a good response from many companies.
+If you spend time creating a professional CV then you should receive a good response from companies.

 A CV should be between 1 and 3 pages long on white A4 paper.
 Keep sentences and paragraphs short and use past tense.
 It should be easy to read and bullet points used where possible.
-Avoid fancy fonts, overuse of graphics and coloured paper.
+Avoid fancy fonts, overuse of graphics and coloured backgrounds.

 Ensure that the spelling is correct.
 Check it carefully and ask at least two people to check and read through your finished document.